 Carolyn Schlie Femovich

-Femovich has served in national leadership positions with the NCAA as chair of the Division I Championship/Competition Cabinet and as the League representative on the NCAA Management Council.
-She was also chairperson of the prestigious Collegiate Women's Sports Award Program, where she continues to serve as a board member.
-Currently, she is a board member of the National Association of Collegiate Women Athletics Administrators (NACWAA).
+Femovich has served in national leadership positions with the NCAA as chair of the Division I Championship/Competition Cabinet, as the League representative on the NCAA Management Council and was president of the Collegiate Commissioners' Association from 2011-2013.
+She was chairperson of the prestigious Collegiate Women's Sports Award Program, where she continues to serve as a board member, and has also served on the board of the National Association of Collegiate Women Athletics Administrator (NACWAA).

 Husband: Robert M. Femovich